Scroll down to see our summary of things that should raise your suspicion when choosing a breeder.....

 TEMPERAMENT, TEMPERAMENT, TEMPERAMENT!!!

 You may hear from other places that show-bred Malamutes are not bred for good temperament.
 This is totally false!
 ANY quality breeder of dogs makes temperament a top priority when selecting the parents to be bred!
 While the top show dogs ARE often those that have a little more "snap" in the ring, temperament towards people, especially in Malamutes, is crucial- people often do not understand that it takes a good-natured dog to stand there in a strange place while a perfect stranger looks into their mouth, grasps their head, feels their ears, and then proceeds to squeeze and prod the entirety of the dog's body!
-My own admittedly firm opinion is that if the dog cannot tolerate this no matter what the situation, they do not belong in that ring.
+My own admittedly firm opinion is that if the dog cannot tolerate this, they do not belong in that ring.
 It does take a "tough" dog to make a great working dog- but this does NOT have to mean an aggressive dog, just one with a lot of determination and "heart".

 SHOW or PET?
 What makes a good breeder?
 You may also hear that "show breeders" put down puppies that aren't good enough to show, or they put down long coats, or mis-marked puppies.
 NOT TRUE!
 Quality, ETHICAL breeders care VERY deeply about each and every puppy, and want only the best possible home for ALL of them!
-Most of our puppies we place as "pets", and they have just as good a chance of excelling in working or performance events as the pups we keep for our own show and breeding programs.
+Most of our puppies we place in homes as "pets", and they have just as good a chance of excelling in working or performance events as the pups we keep for our own show and breeding programs.
 Does the breeder require return of the puppy, should you no longer want or are able to keep it, for the entirety of it's life??
 Does the breeder require meeting their puppy buyers in person, often more than once, and want to know them well before deciding if they'll sell them a puppy?
 Will the breeder offer lifelong support to you & your puppy?
 If you feel like the breeder is putting you through the third degree before deciding if they'll sell you a puppy...good!
 That means they probably care a lot about where their puppies go!
 Please use caution: there are many "breeders" out there, producing litter after litter after litter, without a care whether the home is suitable, without a care as to how those puppies will develop.
 See also this very good information: Decoding Breeder websites

 THE TOTAL MALAMUTE- and the IMPORTANCE OF STRUCTURE